 - Core module Y

-This module promotes a critical analysis of developmental issues in childhood and adolescence with specific reference to the inter-relationship between the processes of development, and the context within which young people grow, develop and experience difficulties.
+This module enables a critical analysis of developmental issues in childhood and adolescence with specific reference to the inter-relationship between the processes of development, and the context within which young people grow, develop and experience difficulties.
 The implications of these developmental processes for the emotional, social, and behavioural well-being of the child and adolescent are considered critically.
-The module considers elements of the continuum between ‘typical’ and ‘atypical’ development.
-Building on their knowledge of the developmental processes and mechanisms operating in childhood and adolescence, students will develop a critical understanding of the kinds of issues children and young people might present with, and will develop strategies for using theoretical and research material to make sense of clients’ experiences and formulate case material appropriately using systemic and other models.
-The module includes an observational study of an infant, child or young person in an appropriate context.
-30 credits.
+The module considers both elements of 'typical' and 'atypical' development.
+Building on your knowledge of the developmental processes and mechanisms operating in childhood and adolescence, you will develop a critical understanding of the kinds of issues children and young people might present with, and will develop strategies for using theoretical and research material to make sense of clients' experiences and formulate case material appropriately using systemic and other models.

 - Module code: PSYM063